Association of Junior Leagues International

 - Analysis of the strategic position of Junior Leagues, with particular attention to membership in the United States and internationally.

 - Design of a major initiative to strengthen the healthiness of Junior League affiliates and AJLI.

 Mary Harriman, a young woman with a strong social conscience, founded the first Junior League in 1901 in New York City by mobilizing other young women to work at a settlement house in lower Manhattan.
 The concept of voluntarism quickly spread to other cities throughout the United States, and an association of Junior Leagues was formed in 1921.
 Junior Leagues work together through a common mission of promoting voluntarism, developing the potential of women, and improving communities through the effective action and leadership of trained volunteers.

-Although the Junior League has high name recognition, vigorous brand identity and robust programming at the local level, its mission and focus had not been recently well understood, posing serious problems for membership development and leading to misconceptions about the organization’s culture and aims.
-Further, substantial changes in the role and opportunities of women over the past several decades presented significant opportunities and challenges.
+Although the Junior League enjoys high name recognition, vigorous brand identity, and robust programming at the local level, its mission and focus has not always been well understood, posing serious problems for membership development and leading to misconceptions about the organization’s culture and aims.
+Further, substantial changes in the role of and opportunities for women over the past several decades presented significant opportunities and challenges.

-This assignment underscores the lesson that successful repositioning requires rigorous analysis, thoughtful understanding of organizational culture, keen attention to process and cogent articulation of new approaches.
-With the further design and implementation of the peer-based accreditation process, the Junior League is embarking on a massive transformation that holds the potential for significantly strengthening its local chapters, delivering a higher quality of programs at the local, national and international levels and providing significant new opportunities for the leadership development of women.
+This assignment underscores the lesson that successful repositioning requires rigorous analysis, thoughtful understanding of organizational culture, keen attention to process, and cogent articulation of new approaches.
+With the further design and implementation of the peer-based accreditation process, the Junior League embarked on a massive transformation that holds the potential for significantly strengthening its local chapters, delivering a higher quality of programs at the local, national, and international levels, and providing significant new opportunities for the leadership development of women.